Gauging the Gauge and Anomaly Resolution: Introduction

 \section{Introduction}

-Understanding the symmetries of a physical system is tantamount to constructing a mathematical model that describes its properties.
-From condensed matter to higher-energy physics, models such as Ginzburg-Landau theory of phase transitions and the Standard Model, are based upon this fact.
+{Understanding} the symmetries of a physical system is tantamount to constructing a mathematical model that describes its properties.
+From condensed matter to high-energy physics, models such as Ginzburg--Landau theory of phase transitions and the Standard Model, are based upon this fact.
 In fact, sometimes a handle on symmetry is all we have in more esoteric areas of theoretical physics, such as string theory and quantum gravity, as no sufficient experimental data and/or techniques are yet available.

-In general, there are two notions of symmetry in a physical system: {\it global} and {\it local}.
+In general, there are two notions of symmetry in a physical system: { {global}} and { {local}}.
 Global symmetries act uniformly upon the entire system, while the action of the local symmetry depends on the particular physical configuration in $X$.
-Of course, the latter is the more general notion, and a global symmetry can be made local by the procedure of {\it gauging}: we promote the constant group elements to depend on points in $X$.
+Of course, the latter is the more general notion, and a global symmetry can be made local by the procedure of { {gauging}}: we promote the constant group elements to depend on points in $X$.
 Because of the locality requirement for the symmetry, the notion of derivative is typically not transforming covariantly unless one adds some compensating term, a connection.
 In a sense, the notion of connection encodes the break down of the covariance of the transformation of the derivative.

-The structure of physical systems with local symmetries is described geometrically by a {\it principal bundle} $P\rightarrow X$ \cite{book-baez}; solutions to the equations of motion determine configurations on $P$ that represent a class of {\it physical} configurations on $X$ under the action of transformations by $G$.
+The structure of physical systems with local symmetries is described geometrically by a { {principal bundle}} $P\rightarrow X$ \cite{book-baez}; solutions to the equations of motion determine configurations on $P$ that represent a class of { {physical}} configurations on $X$ under the action of transformations by $G$.
 Many local geometric quantities on $P$, such as connection and curvature, are important for understanding the physical system.